evanx/phantomjs-query/README.md

 ```
 Car allergic to vanilla ice cream (2000)
 Chernobyl's new sarcophagus
-Challenging Clojure in Common Lisp
-Memory Deduplication: The Curse that Keeps on Giving [video]
-GitHub Enterprise SQL Injection
 Cryptanalysis with Reasoning Systems
-Bootstrapping a slightly more secure [video]
-Stars may collide in a "red nova" in 2022
 ```

 For JSON output try: